F1 Q: Do I still need to perform Active Duty for Training (ADT) and Inactive Duty for Training (IDT)?

-F5 Q: What impact will excusing or rescheduling ADT or IDT have on my ability to get a “good year” for retirement?
+F5 Q: What impact will excusing or rescheduling ADT or IDT due to COVID-19 have on my ability to earn a “good year” for retirement?

 F11 Q: As a Command how do I hold reservists accountable to the “90% rule” if I excuse IDT drills?

 A: Reservists are required to complete 90% of scheduled drills, which is normally 48 drills in a fiscal year.
 Commands may excuse the performance of IDT drills, reducing the number of drills used in determining satisfactory participation.
 For example, if the command excuses four drills the satisfactory participation calculation would be 90% of 44 scheduled drills as opposed to the normal 48.
 Excused drills may be rescheduled at a later date.

 F14 Q: What should Commands do to minimize a reservist COVID-19 risk while on ADT or IDT?